All Collections

 With PredictWind Weather Routing, you can set your Wave Polar not only to define the performance of your boat in various wave conditions but also to view the Roll, Vertical accelerations and Slamming Incidence that your boat will experience through the route.
 See more information at https://help.predictwind.com/en/articles/5979677-weather-routing-using-wave-polars.

-The first webinar in this series was the Atlantic Crossing Weather Equipment Introduction Webinar.
-It covered our recommended weather and communications set-up, including the Iridium GO!, compatibility, the PredictWind Offshore App brief overview, GPS tracking, rallies, and buddy boats.
+The first webinar in this series can be viewed here.
+It covered our recommended weather and communications set-up, including the Iridium GO!, Iridium Go!
+Exec, Starlink, a brief overview of the PredictWind Offshore App and GPS tracking.

 Did this answer your question?